meltaxa/solariot/README.md

 # sungrow_client

-Use AWS Lambda to fetch your Sungrow Solar metrics and send these to the PVOutput website.
+Stream your Sungrow Inverter data to a real time dashboard.

 ## Prequisites